Index

 At the same time, ranking systems have been withdrawing presentation rewards from the structured-data types publishers used most aggressively to chase rankings.
 FAQ and Q&A markup are now deprecated as rich results.
 Schema.org keeps expanding on one side; Google keeps withdrawing rewards on the other.
 The contradiction is the point.
 FAQ markup was deprecated because enough publishers gamed it.
 The same dynamic will work through every high-value schema type as the weight placed on structured data grows.

 The lesson is hard to avoid.
-Google can tell when a site is gaming the system, and it will not reward the pattern for long.
+Google can tell when a site is gaming the system, and it will not reward the behaviour for long.
 Whatever short-term lift the playbook produces is followed by a recalibration that erases the gain.

 The provenance gap